 As far as costs go, Beardslee thinks that a full refinance is much more expensive than a note modification, but admits that not all lenders are willing to modify a note.
 After all, it is in lenders best interests to keep home loan borrowers at a higher interest rate and those lenders are not obligated to modify home loans.

 While these home loan experts have certainly clashed with their advice, it can be surmised that most do favor refinancing home loans over modifying them.
 If borrowers qualify for a mortgage loan refinance, then by all means they should probably proceed.
-However, if they do not and are at the end of their rope, then difficult or not, a modification may be their final attempt at keeping their home.
+However, if they do not and are unable to pay their monthly mortgage payments, a modification to their current loan may be their final attempt at keeping their home.
 It is no doubt an attempt worth making for many homeowners and families.